-Jet lag, also called jet lag disorder, is a temporary sleep problem that can affect anyone who quickly travels across multiple time zones.
+Jet lag, also called jet lag disorder, is a temporary sleep problem that can affect anyone who quickly travels across several time zones.

 Symptoms of jet lag can vary.
 You may experience only one symptom or you may have many.
 Jet lag symptoms may include: